 Canal Vacations in the United States

 The canals of America are no longer necessary to transport goods, which was their original purpose, but they do provide scenic waterways.
 After the railroads began to dominate the transportation scene, a lot of the canals that were created were left to fill, go wild or abandoned entirely.
-It wasn’t until years later, when communities began focusing on the need for more recreation areas that many of these old canals were rejuvenated, dredged out and then reopened to the public along with paved paths and canal side facilities.
+It wasn’t until years later when communities began focusing on the need for more recreation areas that many of these old canals were rejuvenated, dredged out and then reopened to the public along with paved paths and canal side facilities.
 This eventually led to people taking canal vacations.

 Canal vacations can be spent on the water or on the land, with the canals as your destination, look to the surrounding areas and communities that have established themselves along these once thriving routes.